ygu93/todoapp/README.md

   graphql(updateTodo, { name: 'updateTodo' })
 )(TodoDetails)
 ```
+## React
+For simplicity, I decided against using routes and implemented a user interface similar to Remember the Milk's, which has one page where the left half is all your todos and the right half is a particular todo.
+This is done by keeping the selected todo in the local state of my app component and changing it upon selection of a todo.

 ## Redux
-To show that react-apollo can be used in conjunction with a Redux app, I am implemented a simple redux action that fetches random quotes from an API.
+To show that react-apollo can be used in conjunction with a Redux app, I am implemented a simple redux data flow that fetches random quotes from an API.
 Upon clicking the header in the top left, a new quote will be fetched from the API and displayed at the top

 ## Unimplemented Features
 Adding steps/subtasks to each todo.
 While the backend for this feature is mostly complete, the front end that would be added on to the todo details component has not.